Comments

-If you have your own weapon to override Aluneth after one or two turns, it's a good steal.
+If you have your own weapon to override [card]Aluneth[/card] after one or two turns, it's a good steal.
 Otherwise, Aluneth is going to fatigue you in no time.
-The only reason Aluneth is any good is that it's played in a deck full of cheap burn spells, so the opponent dies before the Mage does.
+The only reason Aluneth is any good is that it's played in …

-2 damage on turn 5 (Holy Nova) doesn't kill much because by then small minions have been buffed or larger minions have been summoned; 2 damage on turn 3 does clear a lot of wide boards.
+2 damage on turn 5 ([card]Holy Nova[/card]) doesn't kill much because by then small minions have been buffed or larger minions have been summoned; 2 damage on turn 3 does clear a lot of wide boards.

 How many pirates would you need in a deck to make this card playable?
 My estimate is that even with 5 pirates, it would be worthwhile, since most of the time you'd draw at least 2.